ataul-ui/ataul-ui/README.md

 }
 ```

-PS: The profile picture was made using midjouney.ai
+PS: The profile picture was made using midjouney.ai.
+The prompt was my face + abstract machine learning + neuromorphic computing.
 <!--
 **ataul-ui/ataul-ui** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.